Risk Management

 Name Chairman Objectives

-Deliberates regarding IT Strategy (Annual IT Strategic Plan, etc.)
+• Deliberates regarding IT and digital strategy (Annual IT Strategic Plan, etc.)

 Initiatives